victormartinez/victormartinez.github.io/content/blog/2017/2017-05-07-Git_hooks_issue_tracker_and_Git_Flow/index.md

 ## Git Hooks

 Git allows us to run a script every time a particular event occurs in the repository.
-For instance, it is impossible to populate the text editor with a template message.This [tutorial](https://www.atlassian.com/git/tutorials/git-hooks) explains the power of git hooks and provides a snippet that will be customized in this post to address our necessities.
+For instance, it is possible to setup the text editor with a template message.
+This [tutorial](https://www.atlassian.com/git/tutorials/git-hooks) explains the power of git hooks and provides a snippet that will be customized in this post to address our necessities.

 Inside your repository there is a folder _.git/hooks_ that contains some sample scripts that can be used as a playground and they end with _.sample_ in order to not be interpreted by Git.
 Create a file named _prepare-commit-msg_ that will contain the code below to automate the commit message.